-David Crowe, Ph.D., is Chief Economist and Senior Vice President at the National Association of Home Builders (NAHB).
-Dr. Crowe is responsible for NAHB’s forecast of housing and economic trends, survey research and analysis of the home building industry and consumer preferences as well as microeconomic analysis of government policies that affect housing.
-Dr. Crowe is also responsible for the development and implementation of an innovative model of the local economic impact and fiscal cost of new home construction, which has estimated the net impact of new housing in over 500 local markets.
-Past research has concentrated on home ownership trends, tax issues, demographics, government mortgage insurance, local land use ordinance impacts and the impacts of housing on local economies.
-Before becoming NAHB’s Chief Economist, Dr. Crowe was NAHB’s Senior Vice President for Regulatory and Housing Policy.
+David Crowe, Ph.D., is NAHB Chief Economist and Senior Vice President.
+Dr. Crowe is responsible for NAHB’s forecasts of housing and economic trends, survey research and analysis of the home building industry and consumer preferences as well as microeconomic analysis of government policies that affect housing.
+Dr. Crowe is also responsible for the development and implementation of an innovative model which has estimated the net economic impact of new home construction in over 500 markets.
+Past research has concentrated on home ownership trends, tax issues, demographics, government mortgage insurance and local land-use ordinance impacts.
+Before becoming NAHB Chief Economist, Dr. Crowe was NAHB Senior Vice President for Regulatory and Housing Policy.
 Prior to NAHB, Dr. Crowe was Deputy Director of the Division of Housing and Demographic Analysis at the U.S. Department of Housing and Urban Development.

-Paul Emrath, Ph.D., is Vice President for Survey and Housing Policy Research for NAHB where his responsibilities include conducting statistical and economic research for NAHB and its local affiliates, as well as managing NAHB’s Survey and Housing Policy Departments.
-The first of his departments conducts a number of regular, periodic surveys—such as the monthly survey that generates the widely cited NAHB/Wells Fargo Housing Market Index—as well as special surveys such as the one used to break down construction costs in a new home.
-His other department conducts a broad range of policy-related research such as estimating the economic impact of home building and analyzing proposed government regulations changes for NAHB committees and councils.
-Since joining NAHB in 1992, he has developed many of the statistical methods NAHB uses to analyze housing data, produced over 700 local impact of home building studies, and published more than 150 articles on a wide variety of housing related topics—twice winning National Investment Center awards for articles on 55+ housing.
+Paul Emrath, Ph.D., is Vice President for Survey and Housing Policy Research for NAHB where his responsibilities include conducting statistical and economic research for NAHB and its local affiliates, as well as managing NAHB’s Survey and Housing Policy departments.
+The Survey Department conducts the monthly survey that generates the widely cited NAHB/Wells Fargo Housing Market Index, as well as special surveys such as the one used to break down construction costs in a new home.
+The Housing Policy Research Department conducts a broad range of policy-related research such as estimating the economic impact of home building and analyzing proposed government regulations changes for NAHB committees and councils.
+Since joining NAHB in 1992, Dr. Emrath has developed many of the statistical methods NAHB uses to analyze housing data, produced over 700 local impact of home building studies, and published more than 150 articles on a wide variety of housing related topics—twice winning National Investment Center awards for articles on 55+ housing.
 Before being promoted to Vice President, he worked for NAHB as Housing Policy Analyst (1992-1994), Director of Survey Analysis (1994-1995), Senior Economist (1995-1999), Regulatory Economist (1999-2001), and Assistant Vice President (2001-2009).
 Prior to joining NAHB, he taught economic theory and statistics at the University of Wisconsin-Oshkosh for four years.
 He has a Ph.D. in Economics from the University of Wisconsin-Milwaukee.

-Stephen Melman J.D., is the Director of Economic Services at the National Association of Home Builders.
-Mr. Melman is a spokesman for NAHB’s forecast of new housing trends and the analysis of the home building industry.
+Stephen Melman, J.D., is NAHB Director of Economic Services.
+Melman is a spokesman for NAHB’s forecast of new housing trends and the analysis of the home building industry.
 He has published numerous research articles on topics including industry structure and publicly traded builders.
-Before his current position, Mr. Melman was responsible for NAHB’s multifamily and federal housing program initiatives.
-Prior to NAHB, Mr. Melman was an Appeals Officer for the US Civil Service Commission in Washington, DC.
-He is a former president of Sinai House, a nonprofit that provides transitional housing for homeless families in Washington, DC.
-Mr. Melman earned a J.D. from St. Louis University School of Law, a Masters in City and Regional Planning from Rutgers University, and a B.A. in Economics from Washington University in St. Louis.
+Before taking his current position, Melman was responsible for NAHB’s multifamily and federal housing program initiatives.
+Prior to NAHB, Melman was an Appeals Officer for the U.S. Civil Service Commission in Washington, D.C.
+He is a former president of Sinai House, a nonprofit that provides transitional housing for Washington homeless families.
+Melman earned a J.D. from St. Louis University School of Law, a Masters in City and Regional Planning from Rutgers University, and a B.A. in Economics from Washington University in St. Louis.

-Michael Neal is a Senior Economist with the National Association of Home Builders.
-In this capacity, he assists in the preparation of the state and metropolitan area forecast.
+Michael Neal is an NAHB Senior Economist.
+In this capacity, he assists in the preparation of the state and metropolitan area forecasts.
 He also monitors macroeconomic and financial issues that affect the U.S. housing market.
 He has a decade of experience in economic policy.
 Prior to joining NAHB, he worked at the Joint Economic Committee of the U.S. Congress, the Federal Reserve, and the Congressional Budget Office.
-His research has been discussed in several national media outlets, including the New York Times, the Washington Post, and the Wall Street Journal, as well as local newspapers and blogs.
 He holds a B.A. degree in Economics from Morehouse College and a M.P.A. degree from the University of Pennsylvania.
-He has also studied economics at the University of Oxford.

-Rose Quint is Assistant Vice President for Survey Research at the National Association of Home Builders.
-Ms. Quint holds a Bachelors of Science degree in Economics/International Business from Old Dominion University as well as a Master’s degree in Economics from Virginia Polytechnic Institute and State University.
+Rose Quint is NAHB Assistant Vice President for Survey Research.
+Quint holds a B.S. in Economics/International Business from Old Dominion University as well as a Master’s degree in Economics from Virginia Polytechnic Institute and State University.
 Her responsibilities include planning and conducting industry surveys, specifically in the areas of builder sentiment, remodeling, housing affordability, and AD&C financing issues.
-Ms. Quint is also responsible for special research projects, such as studies on builders’ profitability, consumer preferences, construction costs, and membership census.
+Quint is also responsible for special research projects, such as studies on builders’ profitability, consumer preferences, construction costs and membership census.
 She joined NAHB in 1999.

-Natalia Siniavskaia, Ph.D., is a Housing Policy Economist with the National Association of Home Builders where her responsibilities include conducting statistical and economic research on various homebuilding regulation and housing policy topics, including environmental and zoning regulation, housing affordability, and economic impact of home building.
+Natalia Siniavskaia, Ph.D., is an NAHB Housing Policy Economist where her responsibilities include conducting statistical and economic research on various homebuilding regulation and housing policy topics, including environmental and zoning regulation, housing affordability, and the economic impact of home building.
 While working for NAHB, she developed a model for estimating housing’s contribution to Gross State Product.
 Prior to joining NAHB in 2005, Dr. Siniavskaia was Assistant Professor of Economics at the Coggin College of Business at the University of North Florida.
 She has a Ph.D. in Economics from the Ohio State University.